JoseMoranUrena523/umbrel-wiki/Raspberry-Pi-5-‐-Boot-from-NVMe-or-USB.md

 8. And that's it!
 Wait for a few minutes for umbrelOS to boot up.
 You can access umbrelOS by navigating to http://umbrel.local on any device connected to the same network.

 > [!WARNING]
-> The boot order on our Raspberry Pi 5 is set to boot from a microSD card preferentially before booting from NVMe or USB.
+> The boot order on your Raspberry Pi 5 is set to boot from a microSD card preferentially before booting from NVMe or USB.
 Make sure that you do not have a bootable microSD card inserted when booting from NVMe or USB.
 If you have a microSD card inserted, the Raspberry Pi 5 will boot from the microSD card instead of the NVMe or USB drive.